edmBernard/blog_define_by_run/readme.md

+Idées de titres :
+- Deeplearning Define-by-run framework (for dummies)
+- Deeplearning Dynamic Neural Network (for dummies)

 # Define by run (Dynamic network)

 as a new deeplearning user why imperative framework it seem identical on tutorial but more example bigger community quick answer etc ...
+With the pre release of Eager(Tensorflow) this week and the release of Gluon(Mxnet) previous month.
+We could ask why so much hype on imperativ framework/API

 commentary on github :
 why gluon and not keras 2 ?